 That being the case, why not adopt some of the best practices that public speakers have been developing for at least 4000 years?
 For example:

-Of course, there are lots more of these best practices (I wrote an entire book about them), but the point is: Don’t be afraid to do some things, like transitioning to a new topic, in a tried-and-true way.
+Of course, there are lots more of these best practices (I wrote an entire book about them), but the point is: Don’t be afraid to do things like transitioning to a new topic in a tried-and-true way.